timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb-2.md

 TimescaleDB 2.0 supports **in-place updates** just like previous releases.
 During the update, scripts will automatically configure updated features to work as expected with TimescaleDB 2.0.

 Because this is our first major version release in two years, however, we’re providing additional guidance to help you ensure the update completes successfully and everything is configured as expected (and optimized for your workload).
 In particular, settings related to [Continuous Aggregates][caggs], [compression][compression], and [data retention][retention] have been modified to provide greater configuration transparency and flexibility, therefore we highly recommend verifying that these settings were migrated correctly.

 **Before completing the upgrade**, we encourage you to read [Changes in TimescaleDB 2.0][changes-in-ts2] for a more detailed look at the major changes in TimescaleDB 2.0 and how they impact the way your applications and scripts interact with the API.

 ### Prerequisites [](prerequisites)
-#### PostgreSQL Compatibility
+#### PostgreSQL compatibility
 **TimescaleDB 2.0 is not compatible with PostgreSQL 9.6 or 10**.
 If your current PostgreSQL installation is not at least version 11, please upgrade PostgreSQL first.
 Depending on your current PostgreSQL version and installed TimescaleDB release, you may have to perform multiple upgrades because of compatibility restrictions.

 For example, if you are currently running PostgreSQL 10 and TimescaleDB 1.5, the recommended upgrade path to PostgreSQL 12 and TimescaleDB 2.0 would be:

 1. Update TimescaleDB 1.5 to TimescaleDB 1.7 on PostgreSQL 10